2026 Board Nominations

 Committees

 ATS and the COA each have standing and ad hoc committees that support specific areas of work—such as finance, audit, nominations, and educational programming.
-Committee members contribute expertise, provide oversight, and help advance the mission of ATS and COA.
+Committee members contribute expertise, provide oversight, and help advance the missions of ATS and COA.

-Nomination Opportunities and Qualifications
+Nomination Opportunities

 Nominees should demonstrate leadership, wisdom, and a commitment to theological education.
 The Nominating Committee seeks individuals who reflect the diversity of ATS member schools—across theological traditions, geography, gender, race/ethnicity, and binational representation (U.S. and Canada).